 Nottingham City Council is actively enforcing against Blue Badge abuse and our Compliance and Fraud Officer works closely with the Police, Community Protection Officers and our Parking Enforcement team to try to reduce the misuse and illegal use of badges within the boundaries of Nottingham City.
 In addition, we work with other local authorities, local businesses and the NHS.

-In August 2014 Nottingham City Council led by the Compliance and Fraud Officer launched the 'Crossing the Line' 'use it don't abuse it' campaign.
+Nottingham City Council, led by the Compliance and Fraud Officer launched the 'Crossing the Line' 'use it don't abuse it' campaign.
+This continues to be used on social media platforms, such as Twitter and @CaFNottmCity.